ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 ### Request fields
-This defines your fields you request from the client.
+This defines the fields you request from the client.
-Normally it will complain if you neglected a field but with v1.1 Spring REST Docs has support for Relaxed Snippets.
+Normally it will complain when you neglect a field but with v1.1 Spring REST Docs has support for Relaxed Snippets.
-Since I use constraints I made my own method `withPath, this will add an extra column constraint to the documentation.
+Because I use constraints, I made my own method `withPath, this will add an extra column constraint to the documentation.
 {% highlight java %}
  private static class ConstrainedFields {
          private final ConstraintDescriptions constraintDescriptions;